The primary way to configure SearchWP is using the Engines tab of the SearchWP Algorithm screen:

 Using Attributes and Rules you can customize your Engine to do exactly what you want!

 Each Source within a SearchWP Engine has its own unique set of Attributes.
-You can pick and choose which Attributes are considered during searches for each Source within each Engine by clicking the Manage Attributes button for that Source.
+You can pick and choose which Attributes are considered during searches for each Source within each Engine by clicking the Add/Remove Attributes button for that Source.